godotengine/godot-docs/classes/class_reflectionprobe.rst

 | *Getter*  | get_cull_mask()      |
 +-----------+----------------------+

 Sets the cull mask which determines what objects are drawn by this probe.
 Every :ref:`VisualInstance<class_VisualInstance>` with a layer included in this cull mask will be rendered by the probe.
-It is best to only include large objects which are likely to take up a lot of space in the reflection in order to save on rendering cost.
+To improve performance, it is best to only include large objects which are likely to take up a lot of space in the reflection.

 ----